 There are many ways you can spend a day exploring Death Valley in November.

-Continue exploring the park by driving through one of the most colorful roads in California: Artist’s Palette.
+Next up was one of the most colorful roads in California: Artist’s Palette.
 The highlight is the vibrant, color-splattered hills; they make for gorgeous photos!

 Ale | Sea Salt & Fog